isomerpages/moe-jurongsec/_our-experiences/CCA   Sports/Floorball.md

 ![](/images/JSF1-Floorball.jpg)

+The JSS Floorball CCA strives to cultivate respectful and disciplined players who exhibit exemplary conduct as student-athletes and teammates.
+Despite the challenges of 2021, which has been an unusual year, we remain steadfast in our commitment to help our athletes develop as leaders.

-The JSS Floorball CCA seeks to develop players that are respectful and disciplined.
-All of our athletes behave honorably and responsibly in their roles as student-athletes and teammates.
-Another unusual year is 2021.
-Even though our athletes did not have the opportunity to play against other schools, we are still committed to helping them grow as leaders.
-This year, our senior players have a bigger say in how school-wide activities like the JSS Learning Fest are organized.
-Additionally, our Captains are now in charge of leading the debriefings following each training session.
+Even though our athletes did not have the opportunity to compete against other schools, we have provided them with opportunities to grow their leadership skills.
+Our senior players now have a greater role in organizing school-wide activities such as the JSS Learning Fest, while our Captains lead the debriefing sessions following each training session.

 <br>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/3sF_s6DFLPY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+<center> Updated 26 Mar 2023 </center>